-Application No.: 5-13-0234 Applicant: Thomas Morgan Agents: Holly Graves/Lohrbach Studios Location: 2108 East Oceanfront, City of Newport Beach (County of Orange) Project Description: Demolition of an existing single-family residence and construction of a new 3,999 square foot, approximately 29-feet above finished grade, two-story single-family residence with an attached 515 square foot two (2)-car garage on a beach fronting lot.
-Additionally, the residence will have a 202 square foot below grade mechanical room.
-Grading will consist of 85 cubic yards of cut, 20 cubic yards of fill and 65 cubic yards of export to a location outside of the Coastal Zone.
+Application No.: 5-14-0759 Applicants: Shirish and Sandy Shah Agent: Walt Bushman Location: 1204 West Oceanfront, City of Newport Beach (County of Orange) Project Description: Construction of a new 3,997 square foot, approximately 29- feet above finished grade, two-story single-family residence with an attached 500 square foot two (2)-car garage on a vacant beach fronting lot.
+Grading will consist of 393 cubic yards of cut, 566 cubic yards of fill and 173 cubic yards of import.
 Staff Recommendation: Approval with conditions.

-SUMMARY OF STAFF RECOMMENDATION:
+SUMMARY OF STAFF RECOMMENDATION

-The applicant is proposing the demolition of an existing single-family residence and construction of a new single-family residence on a beach fronting lot.
-The major issue of this staff report concerns beachfront development that could be affected that could be affected by waves, erosion, storm conditions, sea level rise or other natural hazards in the future.
+The applicant is proposing the construction of a new single-family residence on a vacant beach fronting lot.
+The major issues raised by this proposed development concern beachfront development that could be affected by waves, erosion, storm conditions, sea level rise or other natural hazards in the future and potential adverse impacts from beach encroachments.